Skip to content

 #No longer selected

-Tab to "Pressed()" and press enter twice to connect the signal to the on_pressed() function.
+2. Tab to Pressed() and press Enter twice to connect the signal to the on_pressed() function.

-Press ctrl S and save as default to finish the player buttons.
+3. Press CTRL+S and save as default to finish the player cards.

 Boss Cards